deric/puppet-clickhouse/REFERENCE.md

 ### <a name="clickhouse--server--user"></a>`clickhouse::server::user`

-Create and manage Clickhouse user.
+Allows to grant any rights to selected user.

 * **See also**
   * https://clickhouse.yandex/docs/en/operations/access_rights/